Creating a Mineral Rights Inventory for Your Family

 Add Contact Information

 List the phone number and mailing address for each operator's owner relations department.
 If something needs attention, your family needs to know who to call.
+If the operator has changed recently, make sure you have the current company's details.

 Note Where Records Are Kept

 "Deeds are in the fireproof safe.
 Check stubs are in the filing cabinet, second drawer.
 MinRight database is on the desktop computer."
 A sentence or two per category is enough.
+If you keep a physical mineral rights binder, note its location here.

 Include Professional Contacts